Wear it Purple

 The Inner West occupies a central place in Australia’s LGBTIQ history.

-All three of the former Council’s that comprise the Inner West (Ashfield, Leichhardt and Marrickville) endorse support for marriage equality and engage LGBTIQ communities in events and consultations such as the Feel the Love Mardi Gras Reception, Wear It Purple Day and an annual forum.
+All three of the former councils that comprise Inner West (Ashfield, Leichhardt and Marrickville) endorse support for marriage equality and engage LGBTIQ communities in events and consultations such as the Feel the Love Mardi Gras Reception, Wear It Purple Day and an annual forum.
 Rainbow flags are raised every year to show support for diversity and the benefits it brings to the local community.